Shiri (film): Plot

-The terrorists aim to detonate a CTX bomb directly over the Royal Box, housing all senior North and South Korean politicians, at a soccer stadium in the midst of an international friendly match played by a North and South Korean team.
-Jung-won attempts to tell NIS of the ruse and the danger in the stadium but is ignored.
+The terrorists aim to detonate a CTX bomb directly over the Royal Box, housing all senior North and South Korean politicians, at a soccer stadium in the midst of an international friendly match played between North Korea and South Korea.
+Jung-won attempts to tell OP Center of the ruse and the danger in the stadium but is ignored.
 He defies orders and rushes to the stadium, where Mu-young, Bang-hee, and other terrorists mingle with the crowd.
 They find a total ban on all liquids, but enter easily as the CTX and weapons were already planted in the stadium beforehand.

 Bang-hee retrieves a hidden Steyr AUG from a restroom cubicle, while Mu-young and his agents tail several patrolling South Korean SWAT officers, who later adjourn to the restrooms.
 There, the policemen are killed, and their bodies quickly dragged away.
-Myung-hyun advances into the grandstand with her rifle, while Mu-young and three other men, now disguised as South Korean SWAT officers in uniforms stolen from the dead policemen, enter the stadium control room, killing all but one there and forcing the remaining staff to switch on the stadium lights to trigger the CTX.
+Myung-hyun advances into the grandstand with her rifle, while Mu-young and three other men, now disguised as SWAT officers in uniforms stolen from the dead policemen, enter the stadium control room, killing all but one there and forcing the remaining staff to switch on the stadium lights to trigger the CTX.
 Jung-won arrives at the stadium and notices the lights.
 Jung-won goes to the control room to have them shut off, but is taken captive.
-Sik, a rookie NIS agent, also notices the lights and soon comes in with backup.
+Sik, a rookie OP Center agent, also notices the lights and soon comes in with backup.
 A violent confrontation in the control room results in the death of all four terrorists, and the lights are switched off in the nick of time.
 Myung-hyun notices this, and fires at the VIPs, but misses her target.
 Chasing after the entourage, she kills several more SWAT officers along the way before being confronted by a large group of officers led by Jung-won.
 As she makes a last-ditch attempt to complete her mission, she is shot dead by Jung-won.

 Jung-won later learns that Bang-hee (whom he knew as Myung-hyun) was pregnant with his child, and had left details of the renegade Northern agents' plan and her planned location on his answering machine before leaving for the stadium, but had requested he is not confronted her himself, professing her love for him.
-Jung-won then visits the real Myung-hyun, who is at a hospital for chemo therapy, and Myung-hyun reminisces about Bang-hee with Jung-won.
+Jung-won then visits the real Myung-hyun, who is at a hospital for chemotherapy, and Myung-hyun reminisces about Bang-hee with Jung-won.
 Myung-hyun lets Jung-won listen to that song, and while listening to it, Jung-won is captivated by the lyrics.
 The scene then fades, while Jung-won, still listening to the song, shuts his eyes.